ivanistheone/website-screenshots-service/README.md

 Website Screenshots Service
 ===========================
-An API for generating screenshots for any website
+A JSON API for generating screenshots for any website.

 TODO